VladimirGl/eastern-front-dataset/README.md

 Data contains about 1.1 million of records about veterans, including personal information and information about the military service.
 More than half of records contain photo (provided as direct url).

-This data is used to create [https://greetingsfromthepast.net](Greetings From The Past) demo.
+This data is used to create [Greetings From The Past](https://greetingsfromthepast.net) demo.
 Animation of WWII (Eastern Front) casualties.